 Your system will work best if you utilize the filters made specifically by the manufacturer for your unit.

-How Often You Should Change Your AC Filter
+How Often You Should Replace Your AC Filter

 Lots of different factors affect how often you need to change your filter, but you can’t go wrong by scheduling systematic, routine filter changes.
 For the best performance and optimal efficiency of your air conditioning system, change your filters every 30-45 days – a schedule that accounts for all factors of size, location, health, pets, and the use of your system.